Find me: LinkedIn Twitter YouTube Bluesky Mastodon GitHub

 Teaching

 Note that the training focuses on hands-on sessions.
-While some lecture parts provide an understanding of when to use which method, various hands-on sessions teach how to use them to build custom purpose tools for one-off problems.
+While some lecture parts provide an understanding of when to use which method, various hands-on sessions teach how to use them to build custom-purpose tools for one-off problems.
 The trainer actively supports the students to successfully solve the given tasks.
 After a task is completed, we discuss different solutions in class.
-Furthermore, students receive detailed reference solutions that can be used during and after the course.
+Furthermore, students receive detailed reference solutions that they can use during and after the course.

 While the hands-on sessions use x86 assembly, all tools and techniques can also be applied to other architectures such as MIPS, PPC or ARM.